What is a Cervix? Do men have one?

 It all began when Labour MP Rosie Duffield indirectly said “only women have a cervix” by liking a Tweet in July 2020.

-The Canterbury MP was criticized for her opposition to trans people having access spaces like school toilets, prisons, and domestic violence refuges.
+This Canterbury MP has been criticized for opposing transgender people being allowed to access places such as school toilets, domestic violence refuges, and prisons.

 Amid the Labour Party’s annual conference in Brighton this week, Sir Keir Starmer said “it is not right” to say only women have cervixes.